Arindom-Das/Meme_Sound_Board/README.md

 # MEME SOUND BOARD

 This is a simple JavaScript code snippet that allows you to play audio files when specific keys are pressed.
 It also adds a visual effect to the corresponding key element.
+<h4> TO SEE THE WORKING PROJECT CLICK ON THIS LINK :</h4>🔎  https://2-meme-sound-board.netlify.app/
 ## How to Use

 1. Include the JavaScript code in your HTML file or script.